top of page

-On November 15, Accounting Today reported that the PCAOB will not take action this year on its controversial proposal to expand auditors’ responsibilities to consider client noncompliance with laws and regulations (NOCLAR).
+On November 15, Accounting Today reported that the PCAOB will not take further action this year on its controversial proposal to expand auditors’ responsibilities to consider client noncompliance with laws and regulations (NOCLAR).
 According to a PCAOB staff spokesperson, the Board "will continue engaging with stakeholders, including the SEC, as we determine potential next steps.”
 The Board’s regulatory agenda describes the next action on the proposal as “TBD pending analysis” of comment letters and other input the Board has received and lists the anticipated timing of the next action as 2025.
 Previously, the agenda indicated that the next action would be adoption and that it would occur in 2024.

 NOCLAR